Hermansville, Michigan: Geography

+The community is in northwestern Menominee County.
+U.S. Route 2 leads west 16 mi to Norway and east 27 mi to Escanaba.
+Menominee, the county seat, is 46 mi to the south via US 2 and US 41.

+According to the U.S. Census Bureau, the Hermansville CDP has a total area of 1.41 sqmi, of which 1.27 sqmi are land and 0.14 sqmi, or 9.72%, are water.

-Recreation and Places of Interest
+Recreation and places of interest

-As an aid to transport of lumber and for recreational and domestic purposes, a small creek that intersects the village was dammed in the early 20th century, creating a reservoir named Hermansville Pond.
-The lake is divided into two parts by a raised rail line, and is visually distinct, as hundreds of tree stumps from trees cut down long ago jut up from the lake bottom.
+As an aid to transport of lumber and for recreational and domestic purposes, the Little Cedar River, a small waterway that passes west of the village, was dammed in the early 20th century, creating a reservoir named Hermansville Lake.
+The lake is divided into two parts by a raised rail line, and is visually distinctive, as hundreds of tree stumps from trees cut down long ago jut up from the lake bottom.
 A public sand beach with restrooms is located at the west end of First Street, with public restrooms and a pavilion.
 The reservoir is currently being improved and, after being diverted and drained in 2006 for stump removal and railroad improvement issues, was dammed and refilled in the spring of 2008.

-The IXL Historic Museum, dedicated to the area's early history as a company town is located in the heart of the village.
+The IXL Historic Museum, dedicated to the area's early history as a company town, is located in the heart of Hermansville.
 The main exhibits of the museum are housed in the well-preserved office building of the Wisconsin Land & Lumber Company, a fine example of Queen Anne architecture completed in 1883.
 One of the most popular stops on the museum tour is at the perfectly preserved main office, which has changed little over the past 100 years.
 Other buildings on the museum grounds, most relocated from other locations and restored, are also part of the tour – including an early company (worker) house, a railroad depot, and a vast collection of antique turn-of-the-century machinery.
 The museum and its gift shop are open daily during the summer, and is available for tours at other times of the year by appointment.

-The Thomas St. Onge Vietnam Veterans Museum is located in the town's center, and features exhibits pertaining to the Vietnam War.
+The Thomas St. Onge Vietnam Veterans Museum is located in the center of Hermansville, and features exhibits pertaining to the Vietnam War.
 A decommissioned UH-1 "Huey" helicopter is on permanent display at the site, as well as a full Battle Tank which served in the war.
 The museum is sponsored by Vietnam Veterans of America, Thomas St. Onge Chapter 571, and is open afternoons daily during the summer.

 The village in its entirety is notable for its unique history as a company town, and although the population declined significantly throughout the 20th century and most of the central businesses are closed, many of the original structures and homes remain, and the village looks much as it did in the early 20th century.
 According to author and historian Kathryn Eckert, Hermansville is "one of the state's best examples of a wood products company town."